eerimoq/moblin/README.md

   - Noise reduction.
   - Random.
 A single effect that applies a random effect.
   - Triple.
 Show center of image three times.
 Experimental.
+- Alerts styling.
+  - Optional text to speech (TTS).
+    - Many voices.
+  - Text message colors, font weight, font design and more.
+  - Select sound and image per alert.
+  - Image placement relative to your face or scene.
 - Chat styling.
   - Optional text to speech (TTS).
     - Optionally subscribers only.